 Civil partnerships have been allowed in the United Kingdom under the Civil Partnership Act which was enacted in 2004.
-This act allows same-sex couples to have the same rights and responsibilities in principle as couple in a civil marriage.
+This act allows same-sex couples to have the same rights and responsibilities in principle as a couple in a civil marriage.

-Civil partners now have the same entitlement to property rights as married opposite-sex couples, the same exemption as married couples on areas such as inheritance tax, pension benefits and social security and also the ability to obtain parental responsibility for a partner’s children.
-On top of this they can also have responsibility for reasonable maintenance of one’s partner and their children, tenancy rights, full life insurance recognition, next of kin rights in hospitals, and other rights traditionally accorded to married couples.
+Civil partners now have the same entitlement to property rights as married opposite-sex couples, the same exemption as married couples in areas such as inheritance tax, pension benefits and social security and also the ability to obtain parental responsibility for a partner’s children.
+On top of this, they can also have responsibility for reasonable maintenance of one’s partner and their children, tenancy rights, full life insurance recognition, next of kin rights in hospitals, and other rights traditionally accorded to married couples.
 There is now in place a formal process for dissolving partnerships which is similar to divorce proceedings.

-Same-sex marriages were legalised through The Marriage (Same Sex Couples) Act 2013 which started in March 2014, although civil partnership also remain as an option.
+Same-sex marriages were legalised through The Marriage (Same Sex Couples) Act 2013 which started in March 2014, although civil partnerships also remain as an option.
 There are also plans to grant those in a civil partnership in England or Wales the ability to convert their partnership into a marriage.

-The Marriage and Civil Partnership (Scotland) Act 2014 does not grant that ability however it includes provision for its later introduction, and does permit those already in civil partnership with one another to marry without first dissolving the mutual civil partnership.
+The Marriage and Civil Partnership (Scotland) Act 2014 does not grant that ability, however, it includes provision for its later introduction and does permit those already in civil partnership with one another to marry without first dissolving the mutual civil partnership.

 In the UK you can get married or enter into a civil partnership is you are;